-A number of exciting Boston University programs exist in addition to Summer Term academic courses.
-Offered exclusively during the summer months, these opportunities include everything from dance and recreation to intensive language instruction in English to professional career development, programs in Food and Wine, youth programs, and study abroad.
-Make sure you take a few moments to read about these special programs—you might find just the summer experience you're looking for.
+A number of exciting Boston University summer programs are available in addition to Summer Term academic courses.
+These opportunities include everything from dance and recreation to intensive language instruction in English to professional career development, programs in Food and Wine, youth programs, and study abroad.
+Take a few moments to read about these special programs—you might find just the summer experience you're looking for.

 Boston University Physical Education, Recreation & Dance Program (PERD)